-The port industry offers diverse opportunities, from highly specialised roles to more generalist positions-there's something to match everyone's skills and passions. !!
+The port industry offers diverse opportunities, from highly specialised roles to more generalist positions-there's something to match everyone's skills and passions.

-It's difficult to highlight just one standout occasion, as I've been fortunate to participate in many significant moments.
-These include negotiating at senior levels, conducting plaque exchanges with newly launched cruise ships and leading operations teams.
-However, one of the best learning opportunities, and perhaps the most challenging, was when I was asked in my late 20s to present to the companies board.
-The Port Director at the time believed early board exposure was essential for career development.
 Though I was incredibly nervous, this experience taught me invaluable lessons.
-With my Director's support, I learned how to present confidently to senior leaders, the importance of preparation, and how to communicate messages clearly.
-It also highlighted the value of finding mentors in senior positions who will support and
+With my Director's support, I learned how to present confidently to senior leaders. the importance of preparation, and how to communicate messages clearly.
+It also highlighted the value of finding mentors in senior positions who will support and guide you.

 Entering the ports sector was a serendipitous turn of events.
 Born in Warwickshire, I had limited knowledge of the maritime industry.
 It was only through an engaging and diverse graduate traineeship that I ventured into this field.
-Since then, the wide range of roles and experiences in the sector has kept me captivated-no two days are ever the
+Since then, the wide range of roles and experiences in the sector has kept me captivated-no two days are ever the same.